TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 If you say that **genealogy graph** is a graph that represents family relationships, ancestors, descendants, etc, then you will be 100% correct.
 What properties such a graph has?

-1. Every node have at most two parent nodes.
+1. Every node has at most two parent nodes.
 Every node can have any number of children.
 2. Horizontally, all nodes are split into layers.
 Every node has a layer.
-3. Every edge connects two nodes of adjacent levels.
+3. Every edge connects two nodes of adjacent layers.
    That's not true for all cases, but I do not plan to support even in the future.
 4. Edges are not crossing - this constraint is added by me.

 The last property is not true by default.